Rafters Front Office

 John Fanta – General Manager

-Jake Serwe enters his third season with the Wisconsin Rapids Rafters and first as Director of Operations and Inside Sales after working as the Rafters Ticket Sales and Box Office manager last year.
-He spent the summer of 2012 as an operations intern and head groundskeeper for the team.
+Jake Serwe enters his sixth season with the Wisconsin Rapids Rafters and second as Assistant GM.
+Jake began his career with the Rafters as an operations intern and head groundskeeper in 2012 before joining the staff seasonally as the Ticket Sales and Box Office Manager in 2013.
+After his first two seasons, Jake was promoted full-time to Inside Sales and Operations Manager, a position which he held for the 2014 and 2015 seasons prior to being named Assistant GM.
+Serwe works with Rafters season ticket package holders and businesses to find group outing solutions for their employees.
+Jake updates the Rafters team website, writes press releases and coordinates media requests.
+He will also manage concessions and ballpark operations at Witter Field during the summer.
 Serwe began his career in baseball as an intern with the Omaha Storm Chasers of the Pacific Coast League in 2011.
 He received his bachelor's degree in Sport Management from UW-Parkside in December of 2012.
 The Brownsville, WI native enjoys watching Wisconsin Sports and loves to go deer hunting and fishing in his spare time.

 Vern Stenman – Co-Owner/President

-Stenman, the 2003 and 2005 Northwoods League Executive of the Year, enters his seventeenth season in the NWL, and fifth as President of the Wisconsin Rapids Rafters and the Madison Mallards, after spending eight seasons as the Mallards General Manager.
-His innovative promotional ideas and steady vision have contributed to Madison's rising attendance each season—including consecutive 200,000+ attendances from 2006 to 2013— and the Rafters consistency with finishing in the top half of the League in attendance despite existing in the second smallest market.
+Stenman, the 2003 and 2005 Northwoods League Executive of the Year, enters his 21st season in the NWL, and seventh as Co-Owner/President of the Wisconsin Rapids Rafters.
+He also serves as the President of the Madison Mallards and Co-Owner/President of the Green Bay Bullfrogs and Kenosha Kingfish, all members of Big Top Baseball.
+Prior to starting up the Rafters in 2010, Stenman spent eight seasons as the Madison Mallards General Manager.
+His innovative promotional ideas and steady vision have contributed to his team's rising attendance–drawing 393,192 fans between his four Big Top Baseball teams in 2015— and the Rafters consistency with finishing in the top half of the League in attendance each season despite existing in the second smallest populated city in the entire Northwoods League.
 Prior to Madison he was an intern and later Assistant GM for the St. Cloud River Bats from 1997 to 2000 before taking a corporate account position with the NHL's Minnesota Wild for a year.
 Stenman and wife Kallie have two children, daughter Chloe Mae and son Bode Axel.
 He is originally from St. Cloud, MN.

 Steve Schmitt – Co-Owner

-Schmitt's passion for the game and extraordinary attention to customer service are two big reasons why Mallards baseball has become a summertime mainstay in Madison, and now Rafters baseball in Wisconsin Rapids.
-Since 2001 the Mallards have made the playoffs five times, including a Northwoods League Championship in 2004 and 2013, and appearances in the Championship Series in 2005 & 2008.
+Schmitt's passion for the game and extraordinary attention to customer service are two big reasons why Big Top Baseball and the Wisconsin Rapids Rafters, Madison Mallards, Kenosha Kingfish, and Green Bay Bullfrogs baseball teams have all become a summertime mainstay in their respective cities.
+Since Steve began owning a team in 2001, the Mallards have made the playoffs five times, including a Northwoods League Championship in 2004 and 2013, and appearances in the Championship Series in 2005 & 2008.
 Schmitt's teams have finished at-least in the top-half of the division standings for every year but two since the Madison franchise's inception.
-Also the owner of the Shoe Box and Rookies Sports Bar in Black Earth, WI, Steve is actively involved in the community and is a huge St. Louis Cardinals fan.
+Also the owner of the midwest's largest shoe store "The Shoe Box" and Rookies Sports Bar in Black Earth, WI, Steve is actively involved in the community and is a huge St. Louis Cardinals fan.